 It doesn’t matter if you’re trying to cross the main street or an alley with 1 meter wide, you should always be careful!
 Motorcycles, bikes and wheelbarrows are everywhere and they don’t stop.
-Who’s walking by foot is the one that has to stop, otherwise is at risk of being ran over.
+Those who have to stop are those who walk, otherwise, they run the risk of being run over.

 Don’t let yourself be tricked by the snakes and the monkeys

-In Jemna El Fna square, there are many demonstrations with snakes and monkeys.
-People with those animals are always trying to put them on everyone.
-Try to avoid this because they only take the animals after you gave them a big tip.
+In Jemna El Fna square, there are lots of demonstrations with snakes and monkeys.
+The owners of the animals are constantly trying to put them in people.
+Avoid this situation because they only take them away from you after a big tip.

 Always negotiate before you buy something

-Everything in Marrakesh is negotiable.
-Never buy something before negotiating the price because usually you can reduce one or two zeros to the price.
-Going to Marrakesh and not negotiating prices is like going to Rome and not seeing the Pope.
+Everything in Marrakech is negotiable.
+Never buy anything without negotiating because normally you can reduce one or two zeros to the bill.
+Not to mention that going to Marrakech and not negotiating prices is the same as going to Rome and not seeing the Pope.

 Be careful when taking photos

-It is very important to be careful when you’re taking photos because the Moroccan people hate to be photographed.
-Even if you’re not taking photos of them but they think that are being photographed, they will address you with some aggressiveness to make sure you delete the photos.
+It is very important to be careful when photographing because Moroccans hate to be photographed.
+You may not even be photographing them but if they think they are being photographed, they will come to you with some aggressiveness to make sure you delete the photos.

 Don’t be scared with the prayers

-In Marrakesh, people pray five times a day and two times are during dawn.
-Imagine what it is to be sleeping and suddenly starting to hear voices in arabic.
-It is a little scarier because you don’t know what’s going on but after the first prayer you get used to it.
+In Marrakesh, people pray 5 times a day, twice at dawn.
+Imagine what it is like to be asleep and suddenly hear voices in Arabic… It’s a bit scary because you don’t understand what’s happening.

 The menu is always the same

-Moroccan food is always the same.
-They vary between couscous, tanjine, harire (soup), briouettes and pastillas.
-The drink is also always the same, mint tea.
+Moroccan food is all the same.
+It varies between couscous, tanjine, harira (soup), briouettes and pastillas.
+The drink is always the same – mint tea.

 Euro is well accepted

-In Morocco, the official coin is the dirham but they accept euros everywhere.
-It is very common to pay in dirham and receive the change in euros.
+The official currency is the dirham but they accept euros everywhere.
+It is common to pay in dirham and receive change in euros and vice versa.

 The smell is very intense

-I believe most of the Moroccan don’t usually take showers.
-The smell of sweat is a constant, mixed with the diesel on the street, horse waste, smoke from food is not a pleasant mixture.
-On the other hand, the smell of spices and natural parfums is very nice.
+I believe that most Moroccans do not bathe.
+The smell of sweat is constant and, mixed with fuel oil in the street, horse waste, food smoke, creates a very unpleasant mixture of smells.
+On the other hand, the smell of spices and natural perfumes is very good.

 The Moroccan can be very annoying

-You need to have patience to go to Marrakesh.
-The life goal of the Moroccan people is to foist things on tourists.
-From the restaurantes’ employees that cross in front of people to introduce the menus, the sellers from souks that run after the tourists to try to sell something, the “guides” that want to show places that only them know about…
+It takes patience to go to Marrakech.
+The purpose of life of the Moroccans is to impose things on the tourists and there are many examples: from the employees of the restaurants who cross in front of people to present the menus, the sellers of the souks who run after the tourists to try to sell or the street “guides” who want to show places that “only they know”.

-Besides these tips, there are others that you also need to take into account, such as, always drink bottled water, leave tips, don’t wear clothes that are too short, buy a travel insurance, respect the habits and costumes of the places and, also very important, travel with an open mind and available to a different culture!
+In addition to these tips, there are others that you should take into account, such as only drinking bottled water, leaving a tip, not wearing clothes that are too short and low-cut, buying travel insurance, respecting local habits and customs and, very important, travelling with an open mind and available for a new culture.